codingteam/horta-hell/README.md

 When forking, please create new branches from the `develop` branch.

+If you want to write new plugin for Horta, [read the following documentation](docs/How-to-write-a-plugin.md).

 Report any bugs to [the issues list](https://github.com/codingteam/horta-hell/issues).
 You may ask for support in our XMPP conference: `codingteam@conference.jabber.ru`.